Japan demands apology from Russia after its diplomat is ‘brutally interrogated’

 Japan has demanded an apology from Russia after its diplomat was blindfolded and physically restrained during an interrogation and accused of being a spy, deepening a diplomatic row between the two countries.

-On Monday, Russia‘s foreign ministry notified Japan‘s embassy in Moscow that the official had been declared “persona non grata,” or an undesirable person, on grounds he conducted illegal espionage activity and ordered him to leave the country within 48 hours.
+On Monday, Russia‘s foreign ministry notified Japan‘s embassy in Moscow that the official had been declared “persona non grata”, or an undesirable person, on grounds that he conducted illegal espionage activity, and ordered him to leave the country within 48 hours.

-According to the Russian Federal Security Service (FSB), he was detained while receiving classified information about “Russia’s cooperation with an Asia Pacific country” and the impacts of the West’s sanction policy on the economic situation in the maritime territory.
-It was alleged that he was caught paying money for it, Tass news agency reported.

-Japan lodged a formal protest with Russia on Tuesday and rejected the espionage allegations against him.

 Register for free to continue reading